-Throughout nearly all sectors of society, humans are increasingly needing to interact with intelligent systems.
-Just as is the case in human-human interactions, trust plays a critical role in the success of human-machine interactions.
-However, this requires the design of intelligent systems that are responsive to changes in human trust level, thereby necessitating the design of an online trust sensor.
-In this paper, it is shown that psychophysiological measurements can be used to sense human trust in intelligent systems in real-time.
-Two approaches for developing classifier-based empirical trust sensor models are presented that map psychophysiological measurements, specifically electroencephalography (EEG) and galvanic skin response (GSR), to human trust level.
-Human subject data collected from 33 participants was used for feature extraction, feature selection, classifier training, and model validation.
-The first approach considers a common set of psychophysiological features across all participants as the input variables, resulting in a general trust sensor model.
+Today, intelligent machines interact and collaborate with humans in a way that demands a greater level of trust between human and machine.
+A first step towards building intelligent machines that are capable of building and maintaining trust with humans is the design of a sensor that will enable machines to estimate human trust level in real-time.
+In this paper, two approaches for developing classifier-based empirical trust sensor models are presented that specifically use electroencephalography (EEG) and galvanic skin response (GSR) measurements.
+Human subject data collected from 45 participants is used for feature extraction, feature selection, classifier training, and model validation.
+The first approach considers a general set of psychophysiological features across all participants as the input variables and trains a classifier-based model for each participant, resulting in a trust sensor model based on the general feature set (i.e., a "general trust sensor model").
 The second approach considers a customized feature set for each individual and trains a classifier-based model using that feature set, resulting in improved mean accuracy but at the expense of an increase in training time.
-This work represents the first use of real-time psychophysiological measurements for the development of a human trust sensor; implications of the work in the context of trust management algorithm design for intelligent systems are also discussed.
+This work represents the first use of real-time psychophysiological measurements for the development of a human trust sensor.
+Implications of the work, in the context of trust management algorithm design for intelligent machines, are also discussed.

 This paper presents a novel smart eyewear that recognizes a wearer's facial expression in daily scenes.
 We evaluated our device and showed the robustness to the noise from a wearer's facial direction change, repeatability and the positional drift of the glasses.
 Our device uses embedded photo reflective sensors and machine learning to recognize a wearer's facial expressions.
 We leverage the skin deformation when a wearer changes their facial expressions.
 With small photo reflective sensors, we measure the proximity between the skin surface on a face and the eyewear frame where 17 sensors are integrated.
 A Support Vector Machine (SVM) algorithm was applied for the sensor information.
 The sensors can cover various facial muscle movements and can be integrated into everyday glasses.There are various possible scenarios of our devices such as a care system for older adults and mental management.
 The main contributions of our work are as follows.
 (1) We evaluated the recognition accuracy in daily scenes.
 We showed 92.8% accuracy regardless of facial direction, taking on/off by learning those data.
 Our device can recognize facial expressions with 78.1% accuracy for repeatability, with 87.7% accuracy in case of its positional drift.
 (2) It is designed and implemented considering social acceptability.
 The device looks like normal eyewear, so users can wear it anytime, anywhere.
 (3) Initial field trials in daily life were undertaken.
 Our work is one of the first attempts to recognize and evaluate a variety of facial expressions in the form of an unobtrusive wearable.